24/7 Support Line - Call Now

 Side-Effects-of-Xanax-Addiction

-The possible side effects of Xanax include social withdrawal, financial problems, paraphernalia, legal problems, weakness, dry mouth & vomiting, loss of appetite, constipation, memory loss, suicidal thoughts, and overdose and death.
+The possible side effects of Xanax include social withdrawal, financial problems, paraphernalia, legal problems, weakness, dry mouth & vomiting, loss of appetite, constipation, memory loss, suicidal thoughts, overdose, and death.

 These side effects are listed below.